ShahazadAbdulla/saintgits-iot-environmental-monitor/README.md

 Run the db.sql script provided in the repository.
 This will create the unified_sensor_db database and all necessary tables.

-Important: Make sure the database user, password, and host in all .py files match your MySQL setup.
+Important: Update the database credentials (DB_HOST, DB_NAME, DB_USER, DB_PASS) in app.py and mqtt_listener.py to match your local MySQL setup.

 Install Python dependencies:

-Run the install_dependencies.bat script (on Windows) or install manually using pip:
+Run the installer script (on Windows) or use pip directly:

+# Double-click 'install_dependencies.bat' on Windows, or run:
 pip install -r requirements.txt

 Running the Application